dabruhce/AnimatedSVGFramesToImages/README.md

 ## Usage

-1. Modify the `test.js` file to specify the options for capturing the SVG animation, such as the input file, output directory, and naming pattern.
+1. Modify the `app.js` file to specify the options for capturing the SVG animation.

 2. Run the `captureAnimation` function in the `test.js` file:
 \```bash